Azraeth/PrepCourse-Henry/README.md

 # PrepCourse-Henry
-This is a testing repository to create a repo and clone it from Github to my desktop.
+This is a test repository on how to create a repository and clone it from Github to my desktop.